readthedocs/blog/knowing-more-about-ourselves.rst

 and is mainly related to the build process
 The new information that we're collecting includes:

+* OS and Python version used to build the documentation
-* Python dependencies installed during a documentation build
+* Python and Conda dependencies installed during a documentation build
 * Apt packages installed prior to building docs
 * The entire contents of the `Read the Docs configuration file <https://docs.readthedocs.io/en/stable/config-file/index.html>`_